-Plus it can be combined with many other of the ideas!
+Plus it can be combined with many other ideas!

-As humans, we are created to be in community and to eat.
-This experience combines both along with many memories along the way!
+As humans, we are created to be in a community and to eat.
+This experience combines many memories along the way!

 You can DIY your own picnic with what you have.
 Or pick up a picnic basket or backpack just for these occasions.